it-spirit/plonetheme.barcelonetang/docs/source/options/options.rst

 Enable Debug Mode
 =================

-Shows the content of the **Propertyshelf Theming Settings** in the frontend.
+Shows the content of the **Plone Theming Settings** in the frontend.
 Only activate this for local development.

 .. figure:: ../../_images/settings-debug--activated.png